flipperdevices/flipperzero-firmware/In-Progress.md

 * Flipper protocol for ESP32-Gravity to allow more sophisticated UIs
     * e.g. get all settings info, in bytes, from a single command
 * Just In Time view memory allocation (now that there are lots of them)
-* Change scene #defines to enums

-* Settings->BLE_PURGE_STRAT needs to become a submenu where each purge element can be enabled/disabled

-purge strategy:
-MIN_RSSI
-MAX_AGE
-Unselected
-Unnamed